ZenMagick/ZenMagick/zenmagick/plugins/request/zm_google_adsense/Readme.txt

   Download the latest version from http://zenmagick.radebatz.net

-* Extract into the ZenMagick request plugins directory After that you should have a zm_google_adsence_boxes sub-directory in the plugins/request folder.
+* Extract into the ZenMagick request plugins directory After that you should have a zm_google_adsence sub-directory in the plugins/request folder.

 * Install the plugin via the ZenMagick plugins admin page
   - The installation will generate dummy files for zen-cart so the standard zen-cart box manager will recognize the new boxes
-  - The installation will also create default implementations for the boxes in the ZenMagick default theme
+  - The installation will also create default boxes implementations for the ZenMagick default theme

-* Configure the Google JavaScript that will generate the actual ads in the boxes
+* Configure the Google JavaScript that will generate the actual ads

 * Copy/Create individual boxes implementations for your theme (optional)

+* The function zm_google_adsense(..) may be in templates as well as in custom boxes

 Plugin Customization